A Taste of History

 Schedule of Events:

-At 8 pm we continue our evening with a brief stroll down Mill Street, right along the Hudson to home #3, 42 Mill Street, to enjoy wonderful desserts with outdoor seating right along the river and from atop an outside porch.
+We begin at 6 pm at the first home, 89 Main Street in the hamlet of New Baltimore, with appetizers.
+At 7 pm we continue on to home #2, 979 State Route 144, with more delectable finger foods.
+At 8 pm we continue our evening with a brief stroll down Mill Street, right along the Hudson to home #3, 56 Mill Street, to enjoy wonderful desserts with a beautiful view of the river.

 Here is a map of this year’s traveling house party: